Triston Casas Player Props: Red Sox vs. Blue Jays

 Triston Casas At The Plate

-- Casas has three doubles, three home runs and 16 walks while hitting .133.
+- Casas is hitting .128 with three doubles, three home runs and 17 walks.

-- Casas has picked up a hit in nine games this season (36.0%), including one multi-hit game.
+- In nine of 26 games this year, Casas has picked up at least one hit, including one game with multiple hits.

-- He has homered in three games this season (12.0%), leaving the park in 3.3% of his plate appearances.
+- He has hit a long ball in 11.5% of his games this year, and 3.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.